mevdschee/ws2api/README.md

     ok

-Other strings are treated as error messages.
+Other strings are treated as error messages and the upgrade is refused with a
+403. A ClientId that is already connected is refused too: the upgrade is accepted and then closed with 1008, and `connections_denied` counts it.
+One ClientId is one connection, so a second claiming the same id would otherwise unregister the first when it closed.

 ### WS to API